 What Are the Penalties for a California Hit-and-Run Accident?

 California does not have a specific DUI hit-and-run charge.
 Instead, a driver will likely face multiple charges.
-Both crimes have different legal standards and varying penalties.
+These crimes have different legal standards and varying penalties.

 How Do the Penalties Overlap for a Hit-and-Run DUI Charge?